pablodecm/phd_thesis/src/101_chapter_1.md

 ## Beyond the Standard Model {#sec:sm_alternatives}

-The experimental success of the Standard Model and its main subcomponents QED, QCD and EW unification and symmetry breaking is clearly incontestable, ranging from the confirmation of theoretical prognostication of the existence and some the properties of new particles
+The experimental success of the Standard Model and its main subcomponents QED, QCD, and EW unification and symmetry breaking is clearly incontestable, ranging from the confirmation of theoretical prognostication of the existence and some the properties of new particles